4 2 4

 - sugar-free gelatin made with fruit and topped with sugar-free whipped topping

 - sugar-free pudding with sugar-free whipped topping

-- sugar-free hot chocolate sprinkled with cinnamon (one of Alex’s favorites)
+- sugar-free hot chocolate sprinkled with cinnamon (one of Alex’s favourites)

 I have found a ton of great ideas in my ‘Company’s Coming Diabetic Cooking‘ cookbook.
 I use it almost daily, even when Alex isn’t here.
 Yes, the recipes are that good.